ngergs/optionable/example/k8s-openapi/README.md

 # Server side apply example

 One main motivation for the `optionable` crate is to support type-safe server-side apply for Kubernetes in Rust.

+## Deployment

+For the source code see [src/bin/apply_deployment.rs](src/bin/apply_deployment.rs).

-It is possible to express the intend to e.g. only patch the `spec.replica` count of a `Deployment` as:
+It is possible to express the intent to e.g. only patch the `spec.replica` count of a `Deployment` as:
 ```rust
 let patch = DeploymentAc {
     metadata: ObjectMeta {